 In an emergency situation, or when necessary to ensure the safety of persons or property utilizing Port facilities, or to carry out these regulations to ensure the proper flow of traffic, the Chief Executive Officer may require the immediate impoundment or relocation of boats, trailers, and/or vehicles.
 Charges for removal by a private towing company will be assessed against the owner of said property.
-Individuals refusing to obey the Director related to traffic and parking regulations may be excluded from Port facilities.
+Individuals refusing to obey the CEO related to traffic and parking regulations may be excluded from Port facilities.

 Vehicles and/or trailers may be parked only in areas designated for parking, and only for the time limits, if any, authorized for those designated areas.
 Parking in non-designated areas will be subject to towing and impoundment.
 Passenger vehicles with no trailer attached are exempt from the launch/parking fees.

 The maximum time for use of the ramp for launching and loading of boats is twenty (20) minutes.
 The maximum time limit for boats in the staging area is fifteen (15) minutes.
-No vehicle, trailer and/or boat shall remain parked in the parking areas for more than four (4) days without the prior written approval of the Chief Executive Director.
+No vehicle, trailer and/or boat shall remain parked in the parking areas for more than four (4) days without the prior written approval of the Chief Executive Officer.

 Use of boat’s inboard or outboard motor to power load the boat onto a trailer at the ramp is prohibited.
 All boaters are to adhere to the Port’s “NO WAKE” and speed limits while in the marina.
 All boaters are to adhere to the U.S. Coast Guard’s federal regulations.